Keimah507/Artlink_v.1.0/README.md

 1. Clone the repository
 2. Navigate to the project's directory
 3. On your terminal, run ```npm install```
+4. The application requires some environment variables to run.
+Create and put in the .env file these variables:
+ - JWT secret key.
+This is used to sign JWT requests to authenticate users.
+For more information, read jwt.io
+ - The Contract Address, which will be provided on request
+ - Your wallet address where commission from NFT sales are deposited
+5. The project uses firebase for its database, storage and auth services.If you wish, you can also set up your own firebase project instead of using the base project for this app.
+This will give you greater control over the data flow and auth/storage processes.
+Alternatively, you can set up your own custom auth, of which the process will be documented in the backend folder's markdown.
-4. Run ```npm run dev``` to start the server
+6. Run ```npm run dev``` to start the server
-5. Access the NFT Marketplace at http://localhost:5000 in your web browser.
+7. Access the NFT Marketplace at http://localhost:5000 in your web browser.

 ## Conclusion
 Artlink is a user-friendly and secure NFT marketplace that enables users to create, buy, and sell unique digital assets.
 The platform's decentralized nature ensures that all transactions are transparent and secure, providing users with a trustworthy way to exchange NFTs.